Candelabra: Etymology

 The first known use of candelabra in English was in 1776, and candelabrum in 1811.
-The word is originally Latin, where candēlābrum (candela, candle, -b(a) rum, holder) means a "candlestick”, ultimately deriving from candēla, meaning "candle".
+The word is originally Latin, where candēlābrum (candela, candle, -b(a) rum, holder) means "candlestick”, ultimately deriving from candēla, meaning "candle".
 Candēlābrum is the singular form and candēlābra is the plural.

-While candelabra is the correct plural form of candelabrum, due to changes in English usage over time, candelabra is now popularly used as the singular form, with candelabras the supposed plural form.
-"Candelabrums" is also sometimes seen for the same reasons.
+Yet changes in English usage over time have brought candelabra into popular use as the singular form, with candelabras the supposed plural.
+"Candelabrums" may replace the Latin plural form.

-Candelabra is a form of candlestick; candlestick is defined as an object that holds a candle, and candelabra can be defined as a branched holder that supports multiple candles.
-"Candelabra" has been used to describe all branched candle holders, including chandeliers.
-The distinction between a candelabrum and a chandelier is that the candelabrum is a candle holder placed on a surface, while the chandelier is hung from the ceiling.
+A candelabrum is a form of candlestick, an object that holds a candle, and a candelabrum is a branched candlestick that supports multiple candles.
+The term is sometimes extended to chandeliers, but the two differ in that a candelabrum is placed on a surface, while a chandelier is hung from the ceiling.